 Part 2.
 The Two Labors.
 An Introduction To The Necessity Of The Street Meeting

-The street meeting is a necessary departure from that narrow and common notion which seeks to confine the movement of the Spirit within the walls of a building.
+The street meeting is a necessary departure from that narrow and common notion which prescribes confining the movement of the Spirit within the walls of a building.
 It is a work of double grace for the benefit of souls: Firstly, the saints are gathered, under the canopy of heaven, together for edification and fellowship.
 Secondly, the Gospel is sounded in the midst of the public square.
 The entirety of the Holy Scriptures breathes with a missionary spirit (Psalm 119:176, Isaiah 40:11, Jeremiah 50:6, Ezekiel 34:11-12, 34:16, Zechariah 10:6, Mark 6:34, Luke 15:4, 15:8, 15:24, 19:10, John 10:11, 14, 27, Hebrews 13:20, James 5:19–20, 1 Peter 2:25, Revelation 7:17), revealing a God who is even now bringing to pass the glorious fulfillment of His Covenant: the bringing of a chosen people to Himself.
 In His sovereign mercy, He is pleased to redeem His elect unto Himself, not by the wisdom of men, but by the bold proclamation of the Gospel of Christ—a work most powerfully quickened by the operation of the Holy Spirit.

 For thus saith the Lord GOD; Behold, I, even I, will both search my sheep, and seek them out.
 As a shepherd seeketh out his flock in the day that he is among his sheep that are scattered; so will I seek out my sheep, and will deliver them out of all places where they have been scattered in the cloudy and dark day.Ezekiel 34:11,12